darekf77/firedev/README.md

 => Develop libraries and apps at the same time! (mixed NodeJs packages with proper Angular ivy packages)

-=> Assets from projects can be shared with npm!
+=> Assets from project can be shared with npm package! (only those from **/src/assets/shared**)

 => Two development modes
   1. NORMAL - sqlite/mysql for database and normal NodeJS server
-  2. WEBSQL - sql.js for database and server mock in browser (perfect for github pages, e2e and more!)
+  2. WEBSQL - sql.js for database/server in browser development mode

+=> WEBSQL mode is a perfect solution for:

+*\+ github pages serverless demo apps with "almost" full functionality!*

+*\+ e2e/integration tests*

+*\+ local NodeJS/database development without starting NodeJS server!*

 # Advantages of Firedev
 ## 1. No separation between backend and frontend code (use BE entity as FE dto!) .
 - this is a dream situation for any developer!
 - perfect solution for any kind of projects ( hobbyst / freelancers / enterprise )
-- CRAZY FAST business changes across database table and frontend anduglar templates - CHECK!
+- CRAZY FAST business changes across database tables and frontend Angular templates - CHECK!
-- code/database refactor at the same time!
+- frontend/backend/database code refactor at the same time!

 <b>example.ts</b>